About and Contact

 Close Summary

-The "Next Format" button will scroll through four coordinate formats.
+FindMeSAR (https://findmesar.com) is a web page that uses the GPS chip in your device to display your coordinates and accuracy value.
+The "Next Format" button will scroll through five coordinate formats.
 Each one has a different colored screen.

 Close Summary